dilEMMA16/plantbebes/content/bebes/vera.md

 ---------
 Top third of potting soil to dry out between watering

-2-3 weeks in the spring and summer - water even more sparingly during fall and winter (roughly double the amount of time watering in summer)
+2-3 weeks in the spring and 7-10 days in the summer - water even more sparingly during fall and winter (roughly double the amount of time watering in summer)

 </br></br>